 Ischemic stroke is an episode of neurological dysfunction due to focal infarction in the central nervous system attributed to arterial thrombosis, embolization, or critical hypoperfusion.
 While ischemic stroke is formally defined to include brain, spinal cord, and retinal infarcts 1, in common usage, it mainly refers to cerebral infarction, which is the focus of this article.

 The term "stroke" is a clinical determination, whereas "infarction" is fundamentally a pathologic term 1.
 Bridging these terms, ischemic stroke is the subtype of stroke that requires both a clinical neurologic deficit and evidence of CNS infarction (cell death attributable to ischemia).
 The evidence of infarction may be based on imaging, pathology, and/or persistent neurologic symptoms, with other causes excluded.
 If there is imaging or pathologic evidence of an infarct but no attributable clinical symptoms, then it is called a "silent CNS infarction."

 Stroke is the second most common cause of morbidity worldwide (after myocardial infarction) and is the leading cause of acquired disability 2.

-An ischaemic stroke typically presents with rapid onset neurological deficit, which is determined by the area of the brain that is involved.
-The symptoms often evolve over hours, and may worsen or improve, depending on the fate of the ischaemic penumbra.
+An ischemic stroke typically presents with rapid onset neurological deficit, which is determined by the area of the brain that is involved.
+The symptoms often evolve over hours and may worsen or improve, depending on the fate of the ischemic penumbra.

-The vascular territory affected will determine exact symptoms and clinical behaviour of the lesion:
+The vascular territory affected will determine the exact symptoms and clinical behavior of the lesion: